injunction

 The court issued an injunction to stop the company from dumping waste.

-She obtained an injunction preventing her former employer from sharing her personal data.
+She got an injunction to protect her personal data.

 (意味 2)解説 Definition